PrefectHQ/prefect/docs/faq.md

 - Metadata DB: a persistent store for states, results, and run metadata
 - Dashboard: a UI for monitoring and interacting with the system

-Most users will begin in the _client_ by annotating a function as either a `flow` or `task`.
-Every time that function is called, it collaborates with the _orchestration engine_ via the Orion API.
-The orchestration engine is responsible for governing the function's transitions through various [states](concepts/states.md) that represent its progress.
+Most users will begin in the *client* by annotating a function as either a `flow` or `task`.
+Every time that function is called, it collaborates with the *orchestration engine* via the Orion API.
+The orchestration engine is responsible for governing the function's transitions through various [states](concepts/states) that represent its progress.
 The orchestration engine is composed of a variety of rules that enforce helpful behaviors.
 For example, one rule might intercept tasks that fail and instruct them to retry; another might identify that a task was cached and instruct it not to run at all.
-All states and metadata are stored in the _metadata database_.
+All states and metadata are stored in the *metadata database*.
 The Dashboard leverages all of this to deliver an interactive way to browse live and historical data.

 !!! tip "Always On"
-Orion doesn't have to be run as a persistent service.
-Even interactive executions will persist metadata in your locally-configured database.
-This means that you can run scripts interactively and spin up the Dashboard after-the-fact, but still see all of your historical interactive runs.
+Thanks to ephemeral APIs, Orion doesn't have to be run as a persistent service.
+Running a flow interactively will still properly interact with the orchestration API and persist metadata in your locally-configured database.
+You only need to run a stateful Orion server and related services when you require the features they provide, such as automatic scheduling and execution, or a hosted UI.
+This means that for interactive runs against a SQLite database, Orion can operate as a completely serverless platform.

 ### What databases does Orion support?